opensourcestories/opensourcestories.org/content/stories/2021/elana-hashman.md

 Maybe the real answer is, if we want to live in this open source utopia, wherein fundamental visibility isn't a problem, because the ideal case is going to happen.
 Maybe you might have bad relationships with some people that you interact with.
 But it's not going to result in [behavior where] you can't live your normal life because you said something one time, and now you are targeted by hate campaigns for the rest of your adult life.
 There are a number of people in open source who have had that happen to them.
 I'm very lucky.
 There's just probably a few really unflattering and very frightening threads about me on 4chan, and outside of that, really relatively unscathed.

-**Amanda Casari**: That's a lot, what is your hope for the future of open source?
+**amanda casari**: That's a lot, what is your hope for the future of open source?
 What keeps you here?

 # The projected promise of open source